-Paul only ever used the word diakonos in the context of a sacred commission and ministry.
+Paul typically used the word diakonos for an agent or minister with a sacred commission.
 [See endnote 8.]
 Phoebe was a Christian minister in the church of Cenchreae.
 Phoebe was also a prostatis.
 This word and its cognates can mean “leader”.

 Kevin Giles (1992:36) writes :

 The meaning of [prostatis] has been much debated.
 In either its masculine or feminine form it means literally ‘one who stands before.’
 This meaning is never lost whether it be translated leader, president, protector or patron . . .
-Its verbal form is proistanai (cf Ths 5:12; 1 Tim 5:17), a term used of male church leaders elsewhere in the New Testament.
+Its verbal form is proistanai (cf. Thess.
+5:12; 1 Tim.
+5:17), a term used of male church leaders elsewhere in the New Testament.

 In his first letter to the Corinthians, Clement of Rome used the masculine form of prostatis (prostatēs) in relation to Jesus :

 This is the way, beloved, in which we found our salvation; even Jesus Christ, the high priest of our oblations, the champion [prostatēs] and defender of our weakness.
 1 Clement 36:1, translation by Charles Hoole.

 This is the way, dearly beloved, wherein we found our salvation, even Jesus Christ the High priest of our offerings, the Guardian [prostatēs] and Helper of our weakness.
 1 Clement 36:1, translation by J. B. Lightfoot.